 Madeleine Thien Wins the 2016 Scotiabank Giller Prize

-Found this article relevant?AdventurousBook, michelle normandeau, Barry Michaels and 4 others found this witty
+Found this article relevant?AdventurousBook, michelle normandeau, Matt Berry and 4 others found this witty

 Do Not Say We Have Nothing follows an extended family in China, showing us the lives of two successive generations―those who lived through Mao’s Cultural Revolution and their children, who became the students protesting in Tiananmen Square.
 At the center of this epic story are two young women, Marie and Ai-Ming.
 Through their relationship Marie strives to piece together the tale of her fractured family in present-day Vancouver, seeking answers in the fragile layers of their collective story.